Open-Data-Product-Initiative/TSC/meetings/2025/tsc-2025-06-06-planned.md

 <hr/>

 ### 3. Data Mesh spec (port orientation) and how to merge that with ODPS
+- Some users of ODPS struggling with this.
+Not one but more, so perhaps we can start drafting patterns for the hybrids.
+- We already have hybrid in X-Road but that is OpenAPI spec & ODPS

 ### 4. Webinar
 - Maintainer has suggested that we organize a use cases focused webinar.